 Based on the results of this initial evaluation, the Consultant will work to update descriptions and drawings for the fish passage alternatives.
-The results will be presented to the Group at a meeting, with the goal of reaching consensus on a final list of alternatives for final refinement in Task 5.
+The results will be presented to the Group at a meeting, with the goals of receiving input and the TRC reaching consensus on a final list of alternatives for final refinement in Task 5.